coocos/digitalocean-terraform/kubernetes-https-load-balancer/README.md

 ...
 ```

 Next, replace [the value of the do-load-balancer-certificate-id annotation in the load balancer definition in manifests/manifests.yaml](./manifests/manifest.yaml) using the certificate ID outputted by Terraform.
-You can also grab the certificate ID via `doctl compute certificate list`.
-DigitalOcean will use the annotation behind the scenes to enable HTTPS for the load balancer and also to create an A record to the external load balancer IP.
+You can also grab the certificate ID via `doctl compute certificate list` and for example just use `sed` to replace it.
+Or perhaps you might even want to use the Terraform Kubernetes provider to create the load balancer and read the certificate ID using a data source.
+No matter how you go about creating your annotated load balancer, DigitalOcean will use the annotation behind the scenes to enable HTTPS for the load balancer and also to create an A record to the external load balancer IP.

 Now you can finally deploy Nginx and create the load balancer via `kubectl apply -f manifests/manifest.yaml`.
 It will take a while for DigitalOcean to fully create the load balancer but eventually you should be able to see an external IP for your load balancer via `kubectl get svc`: